xdmushui/partner-center-sdk/develop/get-a-record-of-partner-center-activity-by-user.md

 ---
 title: Get a record of Partner Center activity
-description: How to get a record of operations performed by a partner user or application over a period of time. ms.assetid: C24054DA-3E31-4BCD-BEB5-085564C20C58 ms.date: 07/22/2019 ms.service: partner-dashboard
+description: How to retrieve a record of operations, as performed by a partner user or application, over a period of time. ms.assetid: C24054DA-3E31-4BCD-BEB5-085564C20C58 ms.date: 07/22/2019 ms.service: partner-dashboard